-Assembly programs in Xilinx’s SDK all have a common format.
-The first line must be “.text”.
-This directive defines the source file section that contains executable instructions.
+Assembly programs in the Vitis tool all have a common format.
+The first line must contain the .text directive to define the source file section that contains executable instructions.

-The next line must be “.global main”.
-This directive makes the label “main” visible to other tools in the tool chain (for example, the linker).
-Then, the first line of your assembly code must have the label “main:”.
+The next line must be the “.global main” directive to make the label “main” visible to other tools, and the first line of your assembly code must have the label “main”.

-If you use constants, you can use the directive “.set” to define them in the next few lines.
+If you use constants, you can use the directive .set (or .equ) to define them in the next few lines.

 .text .global main .set LED_BASEADDR, 0x4BB00000 main: /*Your code goes here*/ .end